YasmineBB/The-True-Crime-Quiz/README.md

 ![Saved-score](assets/screenshots/score-saved.png)

-Links to social media sites are also displayed to encourage the user to share their score, a point mentioned in the How To Play pop-op on the Homepage.
+Links to social media sites are also displayed to encourage the user to share their score, a point mentioned in the How To Play pop-up on the Homepage.
 The top five scores are saved to local storage and can be accessed via the home screen by pressing the 'High Scores' button.

 ### High Scores